-- 414. Defendants' arrests of Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel on June 18, 2010, as set forth in this Complaint, violated the Equal Protection Clause of the Fourteenth Amendment because Defendants chose to arrest Plaintiffs due to invidious discrimination.
+- 403. Defendants' arrests of Plaintiffs Qureshi, Wood, Rezkalla, and Mayel on June 18, 2010, violated the Equal Protection Clause of the Fourteenth Amendment by denying Plaintiffs access to a public forum to engage in their religious speech activities, which Defendants disfavor, while permitting others to use this forum for similar expressive activities, thereby denying the use of this forum to those whose expressive activities Defendants find unacceptable. - 404.
+Defendants' arrests of Plaintiffs Qureshi, Wood, Rezkalla, and Mayel on June 18, 2010, violated the Equal Protection Clause of the Fourteenth Amendment because Defendants chose to arrest Plaintiffs due to invidious discrimination.
 Defendants arrested Plaintiffs because they were exercising their fundamental constitutional rights to freedom of speech and of the press and the free exercise of religion protected by the First Amendment.
 Additionally, Defendants singled out Plaintiffs for arrest because they are Christians associated with Acts 17.
 Defendants did not arrest Muslims who were shouting profanities and making other disturbances at the 2010 Arab Festival.
-Defendants' arrests of Plaintiffs have had a discriminatory effect on Plaintiffs and other similarly situated Christians. - 415.
-As set forth in this Complaint, by making false complaints and acting on those complaints to arrest Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel while they were engaged in constitutionally protected activity on June 18, 2010, Defendants denied Plaintiffs access to a public forum to engage in their religious speech activities, while permitting others to use this forum for similar expressive activities, in violation of the Equal Protection Clause of the Fourteenth Amendment. - 416.
-As set forth in this Complaint, by arresting Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel on June 18, 2010, Defendant police officers knowingly aided and abetted Defendant Haidous' unlawful plan "to do whatever it takes to get rid of" Plaintiffs, thereby depriving Plaintiffs of the equal protection guarantee of the Fourteenth Amendment. - 417.
+Defendants' arrests of Plaintiffs have had a discriminatory effect on Plaintiffs and other similarly situated Christians. - 405.
 Defendants' arrests of Plaintiffs Wood, Rezkalla, and Hogg on June 20, 2010, violated the Equal Protection Clause of the Fourteenth Amendment because Defendants chose to arrest Plaintiffs due to invidious discrimination.
 Defendants arrested Plaintiffs because they were exercising their fundamental constitutional rights to freedom of speech and of the press and the free exercise of religion protected by the First Amendment.
 Additionally, Defendants singled out Plaintiffs for arrest because they are Christians associated with Acts 17.
 By denying Plaintiffs access to a public forum to engage in their religious speech activities, which Defendants disfavor, while permitting others to use this forum for similar expressive activities, thereby denying the use of this forum to those whose expressive activities Defendants find unacceptable, Defendants have deprived Plaintiffs of the equal protection of the law.

-- 418. Defendants' prosecution of Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel violated the Equal Protection Clause of the Fourteenth Amendment because Defendants chose to prosecute Plaintiffs due to invidious discrimination.
+- 406. Defendants' prosecution of Plaintiffs Qureshi, Wood, Rezkalla, and Mayel violated the Equal Protection Clause of the Fourteenth Amendment because Defendants chose to prosecute Plaintiffs due to invidious discrimination.
 Defendants chose to prosecute Plaintiffs for allegedly violating the City's "breach of peace" ordinance because Plaintiffs were exercising their fundamental constitutional rights to freedom of speech and of the press and the free exercise of religion protected by the First Amendment.
 Additionally, Defendants singled out Plaintiffs for prosecution because they are Christians associated with Acts 17.
-Defendants did not arrest nor prosecute Muslims who were shouting profanities and making other disturbances at the 2010 Arab Festival, even though these Muslims were violating the City's "breach of peace" ordinance as Defendants allegedly applied it against Plaintiffs.
-Defendants' efforts to prosecute Plaintiffs have had a discriminatory effect on Plaintiffs and other similarly situated Christians. - 419.
-Defendants chose to selectively enforce their laws, policies, practices, procedures, rules, regulations, restrictions, and/or customs against Plaintiffs during the 2010 Arab Festival as set forth in this Complaint out of an arbitrary desire to discriminate against Plaintiffs in violation of the Equal Protection Clause of the Fourteenth Amendment.

-- 420. As a direct and proximate result of Defendants' violation of the Equal Protection Clause, Plaintiffs have suffered irreparable harm, including the loss of their fundamental constitutional rights, entitling them to declaratory and injunctive relief and damages. - 421.
+Defendants did not arrest nor prosecute Muslims who were shouting profanities and making other disturbances at the 2010 Arab Festival, even though these Muslims were violating the City's "breach of peace" ordinance.
+Defendants' efforts to prosecute Plaintiffs have had a discriminatory effect on Plaintiffs and other similarly situated Christians. - 407.
+Defendants chose to selectively enforce their laws, policies, practices, procedures, rules, regulations, restrictions, and/or customs against Plaintiffs during the 2010 Arab Festival as set forth in this Complaint out of an arbitrary desire to discriminate against Plaintiffs in violation of the Equal Protection Clause of the Fourteenth Amendment. - 408.
+As a direct and proximate result of Defendants' violation of the Equal Protection Clause, Plaintiffs have suffered irreparable harm, including the loss of their fundamental constitutional rights, entitling them to declaratory and injunctive relief and damages. - 409.
 Defendants Mrowka and Kapanowski acted with an evil motive or reckless or callous indifference to the federally protected rights of Plaintiffs, warranting punitive damages against these Defendants.